Govind2118/SpringKotlinApplication/README.md

 # SpringKotlinApplication

-A sample REST application coded in Kotlin using the Spring framework.
+A sample REST application coded in Kotlin using the Spring framework and coroutines for multithreading.

-To be added: Coroutines support, JDBI integration for queries.